Fence Installation Cost in Philadelphia (2026)

 Community❓Common Questions

-Contractors in the Philadelphia metro area typically charge between $3 and $7 per linear foot for demolition and disposal of an existing fence, adding roughly $450 to $1,050 to a standard 150-foot project.
+Contractors in Philadelphia typically charge between $3 and $7 per linear foot for fence removal and disposal.
+For a standard 150-foot yard, this adds roughly $450 to $1,050 to the total project cost.

 📊Our Methodology